MethodsAndPractices/vsteam/.docs/Set-VSTeamSetting.md

 ```

 ### -RawOutput
-If specied returns the object sent back in response to the set request.
-If not specified as series of name/value pairs a returned for each setting.
+If specied, returns the object sent back from the server in response to the set request.
+If not specified, settings are returned as a series of name/value pairs.

 ```yaml
 Type: SwitchParameter